VladLapkovsky/VladLapkovsky/README.md

 I’m a beginner software developer.

-🌱 I’m currently learning SQL and going to learn Docker, Django, and more usefull things.
+🌱 I’m currently learning SQL and going to learn Django, and more usefull things.

 📫 How to reach me:
 - linkedin: vladislavlapkovsky